coralogix/opentelemetry-helm-charts/charts/opentelemetry-collector/README.md

 >
 > The 'k8sobjects' is a ALPHA receiver and may be changed anytime.

-The collector can be configured to collect Kubernetes events and other kubernetes objects.
+The collector can be configured to collect Kubernetes events.

 This feature is disabled by default.
 It has the following requirements: